sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 in charge of generating a client ID.
 The value can be any randomly generated string.

-## Build LinkedIn auth flow in Sharetribe Web Template
+## Build Github auth flow in Sharetribe Web Template

 ### Sharetribe Web Template as an OpenID Connect identity provider

 The Sharetribe Web Template provides a few helper functions which you can use as a starting point in your customization.
-When following this guide, you will not need to pay too much attention to them as the crucial code is provided for you in the `linkedin.js` file below, but it's good to be aware of them.
+When following this guide, you will not need to pay too much attention to them as the crucial code is provided for you in the `github.js` file below, but it's good to be aware of them.
 You can find these functions in the `api-util/idToken.js` file in your server:

 ```shell